 A new survey developed by the Broadview Danforth BIA and the Toronto Association of Business Improvement Areas (TABIA) was circulated to small businesses and landlords in Toronto, Ottawa and Guelph.
 61% of businesses who qualify indicated their landlord has not applied for CECRA, and 72% of businesses could not make all of June’s rent.
 The survey participants included 427 small business tenants and 92 landlords.

 Click here to watch the June 4th media conference, read the media release and view the survey results.

-I will continue to work with our business community and I will continue to advocate for more support.
-If you are a small business owner in Ward 14, please send me your feedback – email me at email@example.com.
+I will continue to work with our business community and BIAs for the support they need to survive.
+If you are a small business owner in Ward 14, please send me your feedback – email me at firstname.lastname@example.org.

 Small businesses play such an important role in our communities and local economies.
 Let’s show our support!
 Check out each BIA to find out what’s open and who’s doing delivery:

 - Broadview-Danforth BIA